lfaucon/ada-project/README.md

 ## Challenging aspects

 - **Visualizations**:
-The data we are working with would need to be visualized in a simple way, because the insights provided will benefit educators who would not be able to un.
+All the usefull informations extracted that may be of potential interest for educators would need to be visualized in a simple and efficient way.
+The goal will be to give to educators a feedback on their courses that they would not have been able to have without this work.

 - **Big data**:
-The dataset at hand is of approximately 9GB (raw `csv` files, it will be less after cleaning and extracting meaningful items).
-Even if it is not *HUGE*, it makes it quite slow to handle on a single laptop (in particular it is bigger than the RAM memory).
-That is why we plan to implement our analysis with Spark to be able to run it on a distributed cluster later on.
-At first, we will develop our algorithm by testing in locally on a subset of our data, then use the cluster to apply our analysis to the whole dataset.
+The size of the dataset is of approximately 9GB (raw `csv` files) for the moment (it will be less after cleaning and extracting meaningful items).
+Even if it is not *HUGE*, it makes it quite slow to handle on a single laptop (in particular it is bigger than the RAM of our personal computers).
+We therefore plan to implement our analysis with Spark to be able to run it on a distributed cluster later on.
+At first, we will develop our algorithm by testing it locally on a subset of our data, then use the cluster to apply our analysis to the whole dataset.

+- **choose the right machine learning technique**:
+The "most" appropriate machine learning technique that should be used for a particular problem always depends on lots of parameters namely the size, quality, nature of the data as well and desired output for example.
+That's why finding the appropriate technique to reach the objectives of this project will be a paramount point.

 ## Expected results

 - Simple and clear visualization of students learning pattern and their efficiency.
-- Extensive analysis of the learning patterns and measure of correlations between pattern used and grade improvement in assignments.
+- Extensive analysis of the learning patterns and measures of correlations between pattern used and grade improvement in assignments.

 ## Timeplan